Holiday Gifts for Writers

 Gift Certificates

 Every writer struggles sometimes to fit writing time in amongst the chaos of everyday life.
-This year, ease that burden a little by writing out some handmade gift certificates for things like babysitting, dog walking, drycleaning, whatever is feasible for you to do on occasion that would free up a block of their time.
-If this is a writing friend who lives at a distance, take the second-best option and get them some gift certificates to local services that can serve the same purpose.
+This year, ease that burden a little for a writing friend by creating some handmade gift certificates for things like babysitting, dog walking, drycleaning whatever is feasible for you to do on occasion that would free up a block of their time.

 “You Have All of Me” Date/Outing

-Writing can be all encompassing, if we let it.
-That’s part of the fun, really.
-Anything we do or encounter is potential fodder for our stories.
-It also means, though, that we can get so engrossed it in, we fail to be fully present for the people we’re with.
+It also means that we can get so engrossed that we fail to be fully present for the people we’re with.
 It’s hard to carry on a conversation when you’re brainstorming an idea in your head, filing away phrases for dialogue passages, or detangling a character snarl.
-This holiday season, give your significant other or your best friend the gift of your presence: one date or outing with as little writing talk as possible, focusing instead on what you’re doing together and things that interest you both.

 Memorialize an important event

-Who’s had a momentous, joyful event in their life this year?
-Maybe a birth, or a completed marathon, or taking their business full-time?
-Commemorate it in writing, be it a short story, a poem, or creative nonfiction.
-If you were there, perfect: you can draw from your own memory.
+Commemorate this milestone in writing, be it a short story, a poem, or creative nonfiction.
+If you were there, you can draw inspiration from your own memory.
 If you weren’t there, gather information from friends and family who were, and memorialize this event for the person to look back on in future.

 Create a writing or work-in-progress soundtrack

-Remember all that time you spent on YouTube, scouring videos for the perfect background music to write by?
-Save yourself, or a fellow writer, some time in future by putting together a soundtrack for them.
-Create a playlist (or several) suited to particular types of writing, with different pieces for tragic scenes, battle scenes, romantic scenes (you get the idea!), or a specific work-in-progress, choosing songs the characters might listen to or that particularly evoke a certain section.
+Create a playlist (or several) suited to particular types of writing, with different pieces for tragic scenes, battle scenes, romantic scenes, or a specific work-in-progress, choosing songs the characters might listen to or that particularly evoke the feel of a certain section.
 Keep in mind preferences for instrumental music versus music with vocals, especially if this is a gift for someone else: some writers get hopelessly distracted by vocals in songs, while others prefer it.
-Once you're ready, create a playlist on Spotify or YouTube with these bespoke music selections and share away!

 Empower a loved one with your writing

-What’s one thing your loved has been wanting to do but not quite scrounged up the courage for?
+What’s one thing your loved one has been wanting to do but not quite scrounged up the courage for?
 Write a story about them turning this goal into a reality.
 Put your imagination to work as you depict how they might go about it and how it could make them feel, in as vivid detail as you can muster.
-As writers, we know full well how self-doubt can hinder the road to our dreams, and how much it helps when someone believes in us.
-Don’t just tell them: show them with this most precious of gifts that you believe they’re capable of hiking the Camino or orchestrating a groundbreaking event for their nonprofit organization.

 While the holidays are about far more than what we get under the tree or in our stockings, there's something precious about watching someone's face light up when you give them a gift that comes from the heart.
 What's on your shopping/crafting list this year?